 Limited partnership

-The limited partnership is strictly financial.
+The limited business partnership contract is strictly financial.
 This has a mixture of limited and ordinary partners.
 Whilst the ordinary partners are responsible for running the business, limited partners are liable only for the amount they have invested and any other financial support they have promised.

 They don’t have to file annual returns or accounts of the business.
 They are responsible only for investing money in the company and cash its profits or bearing its losses.
 Either way, they will get registered in Companies house, and one has to let HMRC know about it so that they can set up the tax records accordingly.